masdonte/dwm/README.md

 ## Patches list
 + alpha (transparency)
-+ fullscreen-compilation - https://github.com/paniash/dwm/blob/master/patches/dwm-fullscreen-compilation-6.2.diff (i added a few line to fix fakefullscreen issues with chromium based browser.
++ [fullscreen-compilation](https://github.com/paniash/dwm/blob/master/patches/dwm-fullscreen-compilation-6.2.diff) (i added a few line to fix fakefullscreen issues with chromium based browser.
 Thanks to NRK)
 + movestack (move client in the stack)
 + staticstatus (force the statusbar to stay on a single monitor)
 + sticky (get a client visible on all tag)